 Chinese is probably the bugbear of most kids (and their parents).
 You’ll know from very early on if your kid is going to be stellar at the subject or struggle with it.
 If it’s the latter, there’s no shame in getting help and getting it sooner than later.

 Han Language Centre is probably Singapore’s largest and most well-known chain of Chinese tuition centres.
-Around for 25 years, it has programmes to help pre-schoolers to adults with Chinese.
+Around since 1993 it has programmes to help pre-schoolers to adults with Chinese.
+In 2017, 75% of its majority stake was acquired by then SPH Holdings.
+Today, it’s been absorbed under Aspire Hub Education which has 16 branches.

 Your kid can get tutored in the language in general or you can pick areas of weakness – oral, listening comprehension, composition – and get him specific help.